midtown-ai/glossary/glossary/l.md

 # LangGraph Python Module

- The new way to run agent with [LangChain]
+ A state machine way to run agent with [LangChain]

  To build custom agents and more than just simple chains
   * state graph